 To take action each day I need my mind and body.
 When I say I am grateful for my brain for thinking and writing I also remember why I need to take care of my body so that it continues to serve me well.

 I am also grateful for my apartment.
 I can occasionally work from home.
-All things are working and I am thankful for my landlord and landlady for being decent and respectful people.
-This reminds me that I should show my thanks to them.
+All things are working and I am thankful for my landlord and landlady who are decent and respectful people.

 I am grateful for my desktop and laptop from where I write.
 These continue to serve me well.
 I should look at cleaning them, getting rid of desktop clutter and maybe updating their memory capacities.